michelrendon11/Appointments_Calendar/README.md

 ### Appointments_Calendar
-A simple Windows Appointments Application built just for fun.
+A simple Appointments Application for Windows built just for fun.
 The AppointmentsList.txt file is not protected, and is not encoded; handle with care.
 To run the application:
  - Download Zip file
  - Extract project